Nodeclipse/nodeclipse-blog/README.md

 Below is list that we know Nodeclipse can run on:

 - Eclipse for JavaEE Developers (4.2.2) Juno (Windows x32, x64)
+- Eclipse for RCP & RAP Developers (4.2.2) Juno
 - Eclipse for Testers (4.2.2) Juno
-- Eclipse for RCP & RAP Developers (4.2.2) Juno
 - STS 3.1.0.RELEASE, 3.2.0.RELEASE (based on Eclipse 3.8.1, 3.8.2 Juno)
-- JBoss Developer Studio Version: 6.0.0.GA
+- JBoss Developer Studio version 6.0.0.GA

 *If your work configuration used with Nodeclipse is different, please let us know*